Smart Meter Installation Costs

 Building Regulations & Planning Permission for Smart Meter Installation

 There are no official building regulations or planning permissions when deciding on a smart meter installation.
-The government is aiming to install smart meters to all British households before 2024, having already rolled out over 20m to UK households.
+The government is aiming to install smart meters in all British households by the end of 2025, having already connected 33 million meters across 20 million UK households.

-However, not everyone is eligible at this exact moment in time, if you're unsure on your eligibility, contact your energy supplier, and they'll be able to give you an estimated time frame for a free smart meter installation.
+However, not everyone is eligible at this exact moment in time.
+If you're unsure of your eligibility, contact your energy supplier, and they'll be able to give you an estimated time frame for a free smart meter installation.

 The only issue that may alter or not allow a smart meter within your home is if your house does not receive data and can't communicate wirelessly, especially if your current meter is far away from your household.